operator-framework/community-operators/docs/using-scripts.md

 * make
 * KIND (if no existing Kubernetes cluster is available via `KUBECONFIG` or in `~/.kube/config`)

+**Important:** Notice, that this script uses a container to execute the test.
+Your `KUBECONFIG` will be bind mounted into the container.
+Therefor not config-helpers or references to files on your host machine are allowed.
+This is usually the case for `minikube` or GKE clusters.

 All further dependencies are encapsulated in a container image that this `Makefile` will execute as a test driver.

 ## Available test modes